ansys/pyaedt/doc/source/Resources/Code_Guidelines.rst

 Follow the DRY principle, which states that "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system."
 Attempt to follow this unless it overly complicates the code.
-For example, the following example converts Fahrenheit to Celsius twice.
-This now requires the developer to maintain two separate lines that do the same thing:
+For instance, the following example converts Fahrenheit to Celsius twice, which now requires the developer to maintain two separate lines that do the same thing.

 .. code:: python